-Founded in 1999, the Institute for Studies in Global Prosperity initially emerged from a dialogue that began a few years earlier between a number of non-governmental organizations and development agencies who sought to explore the constructive and complementary roles that both science and religion must play in processes of social and economic development.
+Founded in 1999, the Institute for Studies in Global Prosperity initially emerged from a dialogue that began a few years earlier between a number of non-governmental organizations and development agencies that sought to explore the constructive and complementary roles which both science and religion must play in processes of social and economic development.

 In response to this initial dialogue, the Institute for Studies in Global Prosperity was established as a non-profit organization in association with the Bahá’í International Community.
-One of the purposes of the Institute was to explore, with others, the complementary roles that science and religion – as co-evolving systems of knowledge and practice – must play in the advancement of civilization.
+From its founding, one of the purposes of the Institute has been to explore, with others, the complementary roles that science and religion – conceived of as co-evolving systems of knowledge and practice – must play in the advancement of civilization.

 The Institute’s first initiative was to launch a year-long consultation with prominent development thinkers and organizations in India.
 Focusing on the present state of development thought and practice, this consultation identified the need for a fundamental reconception of both science and religion in the context of development.
 How can the masses of humanity be empowered as protagonists in the systematic generation, application, and diffusion of practical knowledge regarding the improvement of their own social and economic conditions?
 How can this process be motivated and guided by the application of spiritual principles and insights?
 How must science and religion both be reconceived in order to support these processes?

 Building on the Indian experience, the discourse on science, religion, and development was extended to other countries.
-With the collaboration of a task force, the Institute organized a series of seminars in different regions of Uganda.
-At these seminars, academics, government officials, and representatives from nongovernmental organizations, gathered to discuss – within the context of Ugandan society – the issues raised in the Institute’s document.
-Participants later formed working groups to explore how the discourse can affect such areas of human activity as education, economic activity and environmental resources, technology, and governance.
-A series of documents was prepared to be presented to the government.
+The Institute organized a series of seminars in different regions of Uganda.
+At these seminars, academics, government officials, and representatives from nongovernmental organizations, gathered to discuss – within the context of Ugandan society – the issues raised in the Institute’s concept paper.
+Participants later formed working groups to explore how the discourse could affect such areas of human activity as education, economic activity and environmental resources, technology, and governance.
+A series of documents were prepared to be presented to the government.
 A video entitled Opening a Space: The Discourse on Science, Religion, and Development, documenting the Ugandan experience, was produced in 2006.